rohankhayech/PlayableTimeline/README.md

     }
 });
 ```
-This can also be shortened to use lamda syntax as shown above in [Getting Started](https://github.com/rohankhayech/PlayableTimeline#getting-started).
+This can also be shortened to use lambda syntax as shown above in [Getting Started](https://github.com/rohankhayech/PlayableTimeline#getting-started).

-To create a more complex or reusable event, create a class implmenting `TimelineEvent`.
+To create a more complex or reusable event, create a class implementing `TimelineEvent`.
 The example below shows an event that holds a message and prints it when triggered:

 ```java
 // Implement TimelineEvent for more complex events.